RuneSchool/RuneSchool.github.io/_posts/2023-10-16-from-esperanto-to-runes.md

 Much has been said and proposed about spelling reform of the english language in the past, but nothing will ever be accepted.
 Words are like old friends.
 When you propose a change of spelling to such old friends, the people will naturally react in disgust and anger.
 Proposing a totally new script would be easier.

 I then discovered Shavian.
 It is a good writing system (great, in fact), but it has inconsistencies that are the result of the creator’s simple opinion or even mistake.
 I think that the script would be just fine if these two pairs were reversed: 𐑙/𐑣, 𐑺/𐑻.
-See [Appendix A](#Appendix-A) for more.
+See [Why Not Shavian](/why-not-shavian) for more.

 But the bottom line is that it would just be too difficult to get the community on board with such a change.
 There is not too much historical baggage to allow for this change today, but they believe that there is.
 Ultimately, if a script is created arbitrarily, it can be changed arbitrarily.
 That is the rub.